tanfwong/sdr_notes/_sources/ch3/overlapsave.md

        ```c++
        filter_osa.set_head(true);  // reset=true
        ```
-       if filter the first sequence of samples in a continuous flow of samples.
+       if filtering the first sequence of samples in a continuous flow of samples.
 Otherwise, copy the tail $L-1$ samples from the previous filter input to the head $L-1$ of current filter input to set up the correct boundary condition for